 - Meal prep for the week leading up to move-out day.

-- If you would like to tip your movers at move-out and move-in, make sure to go to the ATM, so that you can have some cash on hand.
-Tipping is optional and is at your discretion.
+- If you would like to tip your movers at move-out and move-in, know that tipping is optional and the tip amount is at your discretion.

-- Call your mover and check in to confirm arrival timing.
+- Check in with your mover and confirm arrival timing.